isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place Of Learning.md

 #### **The "Big Three" of Local Chinese Bookstores**

-Besides English bookstores such as MPH and Koh & Company, there were also many Chinese bookstores in Bras Basah since colonial period.
+Besides English bookstores, Bras Basah also used to house many Chinese bookstores.
 Among them, there were three that were considered as the most influential.
 Namely Shanghai Book Company, World Book Company and Nanyang Book Company, they played an important role in shaping Singapore's book industry.

 |  |
 |:--------:|